annotation/text-fabric/docs/Api/Apps.md

     Here is our logistics of functionality.

-    There are a number of methods that are offered as a generic function and just added as a method to the *extraApi* of the app, e.g. `pretty()` For example, the Bhsa app imports `pretty` first:
+    There are a number of methods that are offered as a generic function and just added as a method to the *app*, e.g. `pretty()` For example, apps are setup to import `pretty` first:

     ```python
     from tf.apphelpers import pretty
     ```

-    and in the Bhsa `__init__()` function it says:
+    and in the app's setup function this happens:

     ```python
-    self.pretty = types.MethodType(pretty, self)
+    app.pretty = types.MethodType(pretty, app)
     ```

-    which adds the function `pretty` as an instance method to the class Bhsa.
+    which adds the function `pretty` as an instance method to the app.
-    The first argument `extraApi` of the function `pretty` acts as the `self` when `pretty()` is used as a method of Bhsa.

-    So although we define `pretty(extraApi, ...)` as a generic function, through its argument `extraApi` we can call app specific functionality.
+    So although we define `pretty(app, ...)` as a generic function, through its argument `app` we can call app specific functionality.

     We follow this pattern for quite a bit of functions.
-    They all have `extraApi` as first argument.
+    They all have `app` as first argument.

 ??? abstract "Two contexts"
-    Most functions with the `extraApi` argument are meant to perform their duty in two contexts:
+    Most functions with the `app` argument are meant to perform their duty in two contexts:

     * when called in a Jupyter notebook they deliver output meant for a notebook output cell, using methods provided by the `ipython` package.
     * when called by the web app they deliver output meant for the TF browser website, generating raw HTML.

-    The `extraApi` is the rich app specific API, and when we construct this API, we pass the information whether it is constructed for the purposes of the Jupyter notebook, or for the purposes of the web app.
+    The `app` is the rich app specific API, and when we construct this API, we pass the information whether it is constructed for the purposes of the Jupyter notebook, or for the purposes of the web app.

-    We pass this information by setting the attribute `asApp` on the `extraApi`.
+    We pass this information by setting the attribute `asApp` on the `app`.
-    If it is set, we use the `extraApi` in the web app context.
+    If it is set, we use the `app` in the web app context.

     Most of the code in such functions is independent of `asApp`.
     The main difference is how to output the result: by a call to an IPython display method, or by